Couple and their guests raising hands in celebration after their wedding in Portugal.

 Golf course wedding venues

 Needless to say, Portugal is Europe’s best wedding destination for golf enthusiasts and those who want to play on a world-class golf course.
 Several wedding venues in Portugal are incorporated with golf courses, which serve as beautiful outdoor ceremony areas.
-Even if you’re not a golf fanatic, the gorgeous setting and stellar service of these golf hotels is reason enough to consider them when choosing your ideal Portuguese wedding venue.
+Even if you’re not a golf fanatic, the gorgeous setting and stellar service of these golf hotels is reason enough to consider them when choosing the ideal venue for your Portuguese micro wedding.

-Want a Boho-chic wedding in Portugal?
+Want a Boho-chic micro wedding in Portugal?
 Do it in a wedding venue with a real farm and fall in love with its timeless simplicity and a rustic vibe.
 One particular location in the Eastern Algarve is a farmhouse venue set exactly between the ocean and the mountains.
 Here, your wedding ceremony in Portugal will be a combination of an ancient village ambiance and modern facilities.
-You’ll see fishermen and shepherds roaming around while you enjoy the luxurious amenities of your chosen wedding location.
-Get married in Portugal during harvest season and have a taste of the best fruits in the country!
+Quintas are great alternatives to Portuguese wedding palaces because they are significantly less expensive yet equally elegant.
+Outside, quintas are teeming with lush nature while their old buildings provide a classy, medieval ambiance like that of grandiose palaces.

 Beach & ocean view venues